awakesecurity/hocker/README.md

 from a docker registry without the stock docker tooling designed to only work with the docker daemon.

-Our use-case (and the reason why this package exposes a `docker2nix` tool) was the need to pull our docker images into a [NixOS system's store](https://nixos.org/nix/manual/#ch-about-nix) and load those images from the store into the docker daemon running on that same system.
+Our use case (and the reason why this package exposes a `docker2nix` tool) is pulling docker images into a [NixOS system's store](https://nixos.org/nix/manual/#ch-about-nix) and loading those images from the store into the docker daemon running on that same system.

 We desired this for two critical reasons:
-1. The docker daemon no longer required an internet connection in order to pull the docker images it needed
+1. The docker daemon no longer required an internet connection in order to load the docker images
-2. By virtue of fetching the docker images at build-time as opposed to run-time, failures resulting in non-existent images or image tags we caught earlier
+2. By virtue of fetching the docker images at build-time as opposed to run-time, failures from non-existent images or image tags are caught earlier

 We strived to make this tool useful outside of the context of Nix and NixOS, therefore all of these tools are usable without Nix in the workflow.

-For high-level documentation of each utility, please refer to the README's in each project's respective directory (links are in the above list).
+For high-level documentation of each utility, please refer to the README's in their respective directories (links are in the above list).

 ## Quickstart
 Let's first retrieve a docker registry image manifest for the `debian:jessie`